jm12138/teco-ultralytics/docs/en/quickstart.md

         !!!
 Note

-            If you are installing in a CUDA environment best practice is to install `ultralytics`, `pytorch` and `pytorch-cuda` in the same command to allow the conda package manager to resolve any conflicts, or else to install `pytorch-cuda` last to allow it override the CPU-specific `pytorch` package if necessary.
+            If you are installing in a SDAA environment best practice is to install `ultralytics`, `pytorch` and `pytorch-sdaa` in the same command to allow the conda package manager to resolve any conflicts, or else to install `pytorch-sdaa` last to allow it override the CPU-specific `pytorch` package if necessary.
             ```bash
             # Install all packages together using conda
-            conda install -c pytorch -c nvidia -c conda-forge pytorch torchvision pytorch-cuda=11.8 ultralytics
+            conda install -c pytorch -c nvidia -c conda-forge pytorch torchvision pytorch-sdaa=11.8 ultralytics
             ```

         ### Conda Docker Image